 PAPER PUPPET TESTIMONY

-They erased the entire history of female prisoners.
-The plight of those women and the mystery of the caravan were ignored and were neither included in the memory of the building nor on TV programmes because these women might have been raped, and the political establishment does not seem to be willing to confront that history.
+The Red Prison has now been turned into a museum […..].
+But the parties behind the transformation of the building were biased and the focused exclusively on the memories of the political prisoners belonging to their own parties. the entire history of the place’s female prisoners was erased. the plight of those women and the mystery of the caravan were ignored, included neither in the memory of the building nor in the commemorative TV shows.
+These women might have been raped, and the political establishment does not seem to be willing to confront it.